 From LimeSurvey Manual

-Starting from LimeSurvey 2.05, LimeSurvey officially supports plugins.
-Some plugins will be supported by the LimeSurvey GmbH team and will go into core.
-Some will be supported by others, outside the LimeSurvey team.
+LimeSuvey has been supporting plugins since version 2.05.
+Some plugins are supported by the LimeSurvey GmbH team and are in core.
+And some plugins are supported by others, outside the LimeSurvey team.
 If you would like to use them, check out the available plugins.
 We hope you will also add your own plugin there!

-To access the current available plugins that come together with your LimeSurvey installation, click on Configuration, and select Plugin manager:
+To access the current available plugins that come with your LimeSurvey installation, click Configuration, and select Plugin manager:

 The following panel will be displayed:

 LimeSurvey GmbH supports at the moment the following plugins: